cockroachdb/docs/v2.1/demo-serializable.md

 #### Write skew

 When write skew happens, a transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
 However, by the time the write is made, the premise of the decision is no longer true.
-Only `SERIALIZABLE` isolation prevents this anomaly.
+Only `SERIALIZABLE` and some implementations of `REPEATABLE READ` isolation prevent this anomaly.

 ### Schema